KeystoneDH/2021/_pages/schedule.md

 tags: page
 permalink: /schedule
 ---
-All attendees should have received an email containing a code to access the Zoom links for the scheduled events.
+To access the Zoom links for each scheduled event:

-To access the Zoom links:

-* Click on an individual session to see it's Zoom link listed on the left of the pop-up screen.
+    Click on an individual session and follow the "Zoom link" beside the presentation information.
-* When the prompt asks you for username and password, enter the code you received in your registration confirmation email.
+    When the prompt asks you for username and password, enter the code you received in your registration confirmation email.

 Questions? contactkeystonedh@gmail.com